Accelerating Atomic Orbital-based Electronic Structure Calculation via Pole Expansion and Selected Inversion: Conclusion

 \section{Conclusion}

 In this paper, we generalized the recently developed pole expansion and selected inversion technique (PEXSI) for solving finite dimensional Kohn-Sham equations obtained from an atomic orbital expansion.
-We gave expressions for evaluating the electron density, the total energy, the Helmholtz free energy and the atomic forces without using eigenvalues and eigenvectors of a Kohn-Sham Hamiltonian.
+We gave expressions for evaluating the electron density, the total energy, the Helmholtz free energy and the atomic forces (including both the Hellman-Feynman force and the Pulay force) without using eigenvalues and eigenvectors of a Kohn-Sham Hamiltonian.
 These expressions are derived from an FOE approximation to the Fermi-Dirac function using an efficient and accurate pole expansion technique.
-They only use selected elements of the reduced density matrix, reduced energy density matrix and reduced free energy density matrix.
+The favorable $\log(\beta\Delta E)$ scaling of the pole expansion allows us to treat both insulating and metallic systems efficiently at room temperature or even lower temperature.
+The pole expansion only uses selected elements of the density matrix, energy density matrix and free energy density matrix.
 These selected elements can be obtained from computing the selected elements of the inverse of a shifted Kohn-Sham Hamiltonian through the selected inversion technique.
 The complexity of the selected inversion is $\mathcal{O}(N_e)$ for quasi-1D systems such as nanorods, nanotubes and nanowires, $\mathcal{O}(N_e^{3/2})$ for quasi-2D systems such as graphene and surfaces, and $\mathcal{O}(N_e^2)$ for 3D bulk systems.
 It compares favorably to the complexity of diagonalization, which is $\mathcal{O}(N_e^3)$.
-We reported the performance gain we can achieve by comparing the efficiency of PEXSI with that of diagonalization on two types of nanotubes.
+We reported the performance achieved by comparing the efficiency of PEXSI with that of diagonalization on two types of nanotubes.
 The linear scaling behavior of PEXSI with respect to the number of atoms is clear when the number of atoms in these quasi-1D systems is larger than a few hundreds.
-Even when these nanotubes contain fewer than a hundred atoms, PEXSI still appears to outperform a diagonalization based DFT calculation.
 For quasi-2D and quasi-3D systems, we expect the crossover point over which PEXSI exhibits $\mathcal{O}(N_e^{3/2})$ and $\mathcal{O}(N_e^2)$ scaling to be much larger.
 However, based on the experiments presented here, PEXSI may still be more efficient than diagonalization (before the crossover point is reached) as long as the Cholesky factors of the shifted Kohn-Sham Hamiltonian are not completely dense.